mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### What do studies of people with aphasia indicate about the roles of the different hemispheres in language?

-The left hemisphere is the primary processing area for language production and comprehension.
+The left hemisphere is the primary processing area for language production and comprehension, although some language processing is completed in the right hemisphere.

 ---